 Forty-eight credits are general education classes as required by the university constituting courses in specific categories within arts and sciences.
-In addition to general education classes, liberal studies students complete 33 credits of lower-level (100-200) and 39 credits of upper-level (300 and above) Arts and Sciences courses.
+In addition to general education classes, liberal studies students complete 24 credits of lower-level (100-200) and 24 credits of upper-level (300 and above) Arts and Sciences courses.
+An additional 24 credits of elective coursework may be selected from any discipline.
 Maximum course work in a single discipline is limited to 39 credit hours.
 All courses must be selected in consultation with an advisor.